GraphicsPrinciples/IBC2022/README.md

 **Note:** For steps 2 and 3, you may choose to use pen and paper, or a drawing, graphing, or coding software.
 It’s up to you\!

+### Back up example - Capmatinib NSCLC MET mutations

+If you do not have an example you can work on the following [example](https://github.com/GraphicsPrinciples/webinar/tree/main/Capmatinib_NSCLC_MET_mutations)

 ## Any questions?